 Gold Price History from 30 B.C. to Today

-In 1257, Great Britain set the price of an ounce of gold at £0.89.
-It raised the price by about £1 each century, as follows:
+In 1257, Great Britain set the price for an ounce of gold at 0.89 pounds.
+It raised the price by about 1 pound each century, as follows:

-Great Britain kept gold at £4.25 an ounce until the 1944 Bretton-Woods Agreement.
+Great Britain kept gold at 4.25 pounds per ounce until the 1944 Bretton-Woods Agreement.
 That's when most developed countries agreed to fix their currencies against the U.S. dollar since the United States owned 75 percent of the world's gold.
 MeasuringWorth.com’s “The Price of Gold, 1257-Present” shows gold trend prices all the way back to the Middle Ages.

 Higher interest rates made loans too expensive.
 That forced many companies out of business.
 They also created deflation, since a stronger dollar could buy more with less.
 Companies cut costs to keep prices low and remain competitive.
 That further worsened unemployment, turning the recession into a depression.

 In 1934, Congress passed the Gold Reserve Act.
 It prohibited private ownership of gold in the United States.
-It also allowed President Roosevelt to raise the price of gold to $35 an ounce.
+It also allowed Roosevelt to raise the price of gold to $35 per ounce.
 This lowered the dollar value, creating healthy inflation.

-In 1939, FDR increased defense spending to prepare for World War II.
-The economy expanded.
+In 1939, FDR increased defense spending to prepare for World War II, and the economy expanded.
 At the same time, the Dust Bowl drought ended.
 The combination ended the Great Depression.

-In 1944, the major powers negotiated the Bretton-Woods Agreement.
-That made the U.S. dollar the official global currency.
-The United States defended the price of gold at $35 an ounce.
+In 1944, the major powers negotiated the Bretton-Woods Agreement, making the U.S. dollar the official global currency.
+The United States defended the price of gold at $35 per ounce.

 By 1980, traders had bid the price of gold to $594.92 as a hedge against double-digit inflation.
 The Fed ended inflation with double-digit interest rates but caused a recession.
-Gold dropped to $410 an ounce and remained in that general trading range until 1996 when it dropped to $288 an ounce in response to steady economic growth.
-But traders returned to it after each economic crisis, such as the 9/11 terrorist attacks and the 2001 recession.
+Gold dropped to $410 per ounce and remained in that general trading range until 1996 when it dropped to $288 per ounce in response to steady economic growth.
+Traders returned to gold after each economic crisis, such as the 9/11 terrorist attacks and the 2001 recession.

-Gold shot up to $869.75 an ounce during the 2008 financial crisis.
-The price of an ounce of gold hit an all-time record of $1,895 on September 5, 2011, in response to worries that the United States would default on its debt.
+Gold shot up to $869.75 per ounce during the 2008 financial crisis.
+The price of an ounce of gold hit an all-time record of $1,895 on Sept.
+5, 2011, in response to worries that the United States would default on its debt.
 Since then, it has fallen, as the U.S. economy has improved and inflation remains low.